 Avoiding situations of repetitive motions and overuse

 The repetitive motion of doing bed transfers for patients daily can result in wearing down of your muscles.
 When this happens, a twinge in the back muscles can be felt.
-This could be a sign to relook the act of a bed transfer – perhaps enlisting the help of a colleague or caregiver, doing a variety of jobs besides bed transfers, or even informing colleagues about your back pain to see if any modifications can be made to daily duties.
+This could be a sign to relook how you carry out bed transfers at your work.
+Enlisting the help of a colleague or caregiver, doing a variety of jobs besides bed transfers, or even informing colleagues about your back pain to see if any modifications can be made to daily duties, can be helpful.

 Taking medication to ease pain

 Painkillers can be purchased from most drug stores to help relieve back pain.
-Be careful not to become over reliant on them.
+However, be careful not to become over reliant on them.

 In the case of back pain, rest isn’t necessarily the best.
-Instead, gentle exercises for the back pain is – it can help to work out the kinks in the back, and build support for the spine and improve flexibility.
+Instead, gentle exercises for the back pain can be much more useful.
+Light exercises can help to work out the kinks in the back, and build support for the spine and improve flexibility.
 Do arrange to see a physical therapist or a physiotherapist to design an individualised set of exercises.